iainctduncan/papers/source/background.rst

 necessarily), and these would be rendered to audio with some other tools, such as standard MIDI-capable synthesizers or other audio rendering systems.
-Later versions of Pure Data and Max added support for generating audio directly, as computers became fast enough to generate audio in real-time (CTN: Puckette, 2002, 34).
+Later versions of Pure Data and Max added support for generating audio directly, as computers became fast enough to generate audio in real time (CTN: Puckette, 2002, 34).

 In Max and Pure Data, the composer-programmer places visual representations of objects on a graphic canvas, connecting them with virtual "patch cables".
-When the program (called a "patch") runs, each object in this graph receives messages from other connected objects, processes the message or block of samples, and optionally outputs messages or audio in response.
+When the program (called a "patch") runs, each object in this graph receives messages from other connected objects, processes the message or block of samples, and optionally outputs messages or audio as a result.
 A complete patch thus acts as a program where messages flow
 through a graph of objects, similar to data flowing through a spreadsheet application.
 The term "dataflow" has been used to describe this type of program (CTN: Farnell 2010, 149)